vikaskedia/discourse-quiz/README.md

 ## Discourse Voting

-Adds the ability for voting on a topic within a specified category.
+Adds the ability for quizzing on a topic within a specified category.

-Topic discussing the plugin itself can be found here: [https://meta.discourse.org/t/discourse-voting/40121](https://meta.discourse.org/t/discourse-voting/40121?u=joebuhlig)
+Topic discussing the plugin itself can be found here: [https://meta.discourse.org/t/discourse-quizzing/40121](https://meta.discourse.org/t/discourse-quizzing/40121?u=joebuhlig)